 In contrast to many game engines, we here at Enscape already realized the value of showcasing ray traced lighting and reflection calculations and have done so in our real-time engine.
 Everything we see in the real world is a result of light interacting with the objects in our view.
 Ray tracing techniques emulate this effect: an algorithm simulates light rays, tracing them from the imaginary eye, or camera, to the light source.
 As this is fundamentally similar to how light behaves in real life, it can achieve amazingly realistic results.

-It is, however, computationally taxing to run so many calculations in real-time.
-Tracing rays for every frame is resource intensive and has required a great deal of optimization work in other areas.
+It was, however, computationally taxing to run so many calculations in real-time.
+Tracing rays for every frame was resource intensive and required a great deal of optimization work in other areas.
 To achieve real-time framerates, it was necessary to partially scale back reflection quality during camera movement and the amount of geometry visible in reflections.
+But now, with the release of Enscape version 2.6.1, thankfully this is no longer the case.

 NVIDIA RTX allows Enscape to build on our current foundation, making it possible to ray trace more geometry in a higher resolution, at exactly the same frame rate.
 RTX’s hardware acceleration provides us the ability to significantly speed up our lighting and reflection calculations.
 The faster Enscape can calculate, the more accurate the reflections and indirect lighting will be.
 The way you use Enscape will not change; the results you get, however, have the possibility of being more realistic, with no extra effort on your part.